CODE FOR STUDENT RIGHTS, RESPONSIBILITIES AND CONDUCT

 - Freedom of Association

-Students are free to organize and join organizations and groups to promote any legal purpose, whether it is religious, political, educational,
+Students are free to organize and join organizations and groups to promote any legal purpose, whether it is religious, political, educational, recreational, or social.

 Registered Student Organizations (RSO) may invite speakers to campus provided that they follow the requirements for use of HCC facilities, and provided that the event is compatible with the policies of the College, with prior approval of the Coordinator of Student Activities and the RSO's advisor.
 The RSO must make clear to the academic and larger community that sponsorship of guest speakers does not necessarily imply approval or endorsement of the views expressed either by the sponsoring group or the institution.